kcossifos/AppStore2/README.md

 ```
 ## Read a Single User
-To get a single user in the dynamic api
+To get a single user
 ```
 Method: GET
 URL: /api/v1/users/1